XiaoChen1992/CPSCI-307/README.md

 **Lecture time**: Monday, Wednesday 2:30 PM - 3:45 PM at Christina A. Johnson Hall (CJ Hall) 305.

-**Office Hours**: Monday, Wednesday 1:15 PM - 2:15 PM, Firday 1:15 PM - 4:00 PM, or by appointment via email.
+**Office Hours**: Monday, Wednesday 1:15 PM - 2:15 PM, Firday 1:30 PM - 4:00 PM, or by appointment via email.
 You can meet me at my office (SCCT 2016) or via Zoom if needed.
 I encourage you to come to office hours if you have any questions or need help with your assginments, projects, or exam.

 **Email**: schen3@hamilton.edu
 Usually, I will respond to emails within 24 hours.

 ## Course diescription

-This course discusses deep learning, covering foundational machine learning principles (loss functions, bias-variance trade-off, and optimization) and advanced models (Multilayer Perceptron, Convolutional Neural Networks, Recurrent Neural Networks, Transformers).
+This course discusses deep learning, covering foundational machine learning principles (loss functions, bias-variance trade-off, and optimization) and advanced models (Multilayer Perceptron, Convolutional Neural Networks, Recurrent Neural Networks, Transformers) and thier allications.
 The course is project-based, emphasizing the application of these techniques to real-world datasets using the deep learning framework PyTorch.

 ## Learning Objectives